nuxt/image/docs/content/3.providers/directus.md

 :::

 ::field{name="key" type="string"}
-Sets a unique identifier for allowing faster and easier image transformation requests.
+Sets a unique identifier for a pre-configured Directus transform.
+When `key` is provided, do not combine it with other modifiers.
 ::